apache/linkis/CONTRIBUTING.md

 #### 3.2.1 How to become a Committee member

-If you are the Committer of the Linkis project, and all your contributions have been approved by other Committee members, you can apply to become a member of the Linkis Committee, and other Committee members will vote together to decide whether to allow you to join.
-If you pass unanimously, you will Become a member of the Linkis Committee.
+If you are the Committer of the Linkis project, and all your contributions have been recognized by other Committee members, you can apply to become a member of the Linkis Committee, and other Committee members will vote together to decide whether to allow you to join.
+If you pass unanimously, you will become a member of the Linkis Committee.

 #### 3.2.2 Rights of Committee members